 The Board of Directors is responsible for laying down the general internal guidelines and directions based on the legislative framework.
-Pursuant to the EU Directive on statutory audits of annual accounts and consolidated accounts (8th Directive), the Danish Act on Approved Auditors and Audit Firms (Revisorloven) (Section 31(2)) and applicable recommendations on corporate governance, the Board of Directors has set up an Audit Committee.
-The Audit Committee is a committee appointed by the Board of Directors charged solely with preparing the decisions to be made by the Board of Directors as a whole.
+Pursuant to the EU Directive on statutory audits of annual accounts and consolidated accounts (8th Directive), the Danish Act on Approved Auditors and Audit Firms (Revisorloven) (Section 31(2)) and applicable recommendations on corporate governance, the Board of Directors has set up an Audit Committee which is charged, among other things, with monitoring the financial reporting process.
+The Audit Committee is a committee appointed by the Board of Directors as a whole.

 The Executive Board is responsible for the day-to-day management of the company in compliance with the guidelines and directions issued by the Board of Directors.
-The Executive Board lays down the guidelines for the operational management of the company in a number of policies, procedures and directions and is also responsible for the ongoing risk management.
-Moreover, the Executive Board is responsible for preparing interim and annual reports.
+The Executive Board lays down the guidelines for the operational management of the company in a number of policies, procedures and directions, compliance with which is continuously being emphasized, and is also responsible for the regular monitoring and checking of compliance on a test basis.